In the context of consumer surplus and willingness to pay, if a c... | Study Prep in Pearson+

 1

-Understand the concept of willingness to pay (WTP): it represents the maximum amount a consumer is ready to pay for a product or service.
+Understand the concept of consumer surplus: it is the difference between what a consumer is willing to pay for a good or service and what they actually pay.

-Recognize that companies use keyword selection in ads to target consumers who are more likely interested in related products, implying these consumers have a higher WTP for those products.
+Recognize that a highly satisfied consumer typically has a high willingness to pay, indicating they value the product more than the market price.

-Recall that consumer surplus is the difference between what a consumer is willing to pay and the actual price paid; a higher WTP suggests potential positive consumer surplus, not zero.
+Connect satisfaction and willingness to pay to consumer behavior: satisfied consumers are more likely to share positive experiences and recommend the product to others.

 Watch next